hakansa/chipchip/README.md

-# chipchip
-chipchip is a CHIP-8 Emulator written in Go
+# chipchip is a CHIP-8 Emulator written in Go!